fairmath/fherma-challenges/house-price-prediciton/description.md

 # House Price Prediction
+The challenge deadline is extended by two weeks to give participants more time to refine and improve their solutions.

+📅 New deadline: April 2, 2025
 ## Introduction

 Accurately predicting housing prices is essential in real estate, benefiting everyone from individual buyers to large-scale investors.
 However, real-world datasets often include sensitive information, raising privacy concerns.